- It's essential to know how to open unknown file extensions if you want to collaborate with your peers.

 If we’re talking about file formats – and we do not only refer to PDFs here -then, Adobe products are sure to impress you.

-From Microsoft Office formats like .doc, .docx, .xls, .xlsx, .ppt, .pptx to Text, Rich Text Format and all the way to rather unusual or very specific app restrained formats such as .wpd for Corel WordPerfect, .xps (XML paper specification) and .dwg, .dwt, .dxf, .dwf, .dst (Autodesk AutoCAD) and everything in between – there is no extension that cannot be handled by these powerful tools.
+But they also go all the way to rather unusual or very specific app restrained formats such as .wpd for Corel WordPerfect, .xps and .dwg, .dwt, .dxf, .dwf, .dst (Autodesk AutoCAD) and everything in between.

 The program comes in two variants: a piece of downloadable software or an online version.